archi-jusi/s3_cost_overview_serverless/README.md

 [AWS storage lens](https://aws.amazon.com/blogs/aws/s3-storage-lens/) will create report daily uploaded to an S3 bucket for the AWS Organizations master account and

-When AWS put a new file in the cost and report or storage lens bucket an event is created that triggered a Lambda function which will run a Glue Crawler to update the database, a database to allow quick searches through AWS Athena.
+When AWS put a new file in the cost and report or storage lens bucket an event is created that triggered a Lambda function which will run a Glue Crawler to update the database, the schema and partitions.

 A view will be create to join the 2 tables (cost and lens) based on the bucket id.
 The view will be use to organize and have better performance for our queries.